Improve Operations and Service Delivery with Appian Case Management Studio

-AI-powered case management empowers organizations to easily orchestrate workflows, drive efficiency, and ensure compliance across their operations
+AI-powered case management empowers organisations to easily orchestrate workflows, drive efficiency, and ensure compliance across their operations

-MCLEAN, Va., March 5, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) announced immediate availability of Appian Case Management Studio, an AI-powered modular case management designer with which users can quickly configure case management applications for their business operations.
-Case Management Studio helps line of business teams connect case data, systems, and teams to optimize common case management workflows, such as internal operations, customer service management, employee onboarding, regulatory compliance, and more.
+LONDON, March 6, 2024 /PRNewswire/ -- Appian (Nasdaq: APPN) announced immediate availability of Appian Case Management Studio, an AI-powered modular case management designer with which users can quickly configure case management applications for their business operations.
+Case Management Studio helps line of business teams connect case data, systems, and teams to optimise common case management workflows, such as internal operations, customer service management, employee onboarding, regulatory compliance, and more.

 "Effective case management supports innovation and customer experience.
 The efficiency of our operations team, and harnessing insights to inform improving our processes and customer interactions are vital," said Dylan Fulmer, Senior Director Product, Internal Applications at 3E.
 "We are proud to be an early adopter of this technology and are excited about the impact Appian Case Management Studio can have on our employees and our operations."